Freshmen

 Greater Boston Area

-Offers internship opportunities for first-year students interested in accounting and tax services.
+Provides internship opportunities for first-year students interested in finance and economics.

 South Shore Bank